accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 Feature which consists of printing (on the screen, in an input zone for example) a character several times as long as the corresponding key on the keyboard (visual or physical) is activated.

+When keys are associated with functions in an application, it is no longer the character that is printed several times, but the function that can then be repeated several times.

+The trigger delay and the delay between two key repetitions is a parameter that can be defined at the platform level, but an application could allow this parameter to be configured as well.
+See [possible configuration parameters on iOS](https://support.apple.com/en-gb/guide/iphone/ipha7c3927eb/ios) for example.

 #### Keyboard shortcut

 A means of triggering an action associated with a user interface component by pressing one or more keys on a keyboard.